asrauber/bananas/README.md

 in the beginning of line 7.

 in the beginning of line 7.
+"Both: Conflict resolving time!"